Updated 2026large-breed guide

 Large dogs destroy standard toys quickly.
 Invest in XL Kongs, heavy-duty rubber toys, and large puzzle feeders designed for power chewers.

 At 55-80 lbs, the Labrador Retriever puts real demands on any dog toy you buy.
-Durability is not a nice-to-have, it is a requirement.
-Products designed for medium dogs will wear out quickly, and undersized options can be uncomfortable or even dangerous.
-Budget a bit more for products that are genuinely built for this size range.
+Durability isn't a nice-to-have -- it's a requirement.
+Products built for medium dogs wear out fast under this kind of use (I learned this the hard way with Benny).
+Budget a bit more for products genuinely built for this weight class.

 Matching Dog Toys to Your Labrador Retriever's High-Energy Lifestyle